giovcandido/prototypical-networks/README.md

 When you run one of the scripts above, the required dataset is automatically downloaded for you and the training begins.
 The results are be stored in a directory called "results".
 Bear in mind that you have to rename or delete the results directory before training again.

+# About few-shot setup and splits
+You can find the few-shot setup and other parameters in the config directory.

+The splits and the implementation follow the procedure of [Prototypical Networks For Few-shot Learning](https://arxiv.org/abs/1703.05175).

 The code was tested with Python3 in Debian 10.

+# About results
+The results obtained with this implementation are comparable to those obtained with the original one.

+You can see it for yourself.

 # Acknowledgements
 This project was based on: